kristindong/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils

+PSI summary statistics for all suspension coil:
 ![total_summary](total_summary.png)

+PSI summary statistics by manufacturing lots:
 ![lot_summary](lot_summary.png)

-and write a short summary using screenshots from your total_summary and lot_summary dataframes, and address the following question:
-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch (PSI).
+The current manufacturing data suggests that Lot 3 does not meet this design specification because it has a variance of 170.
+However, in total the variance is 62, which is below the acceptable threshold.